-The Board of Directors of the Company does not intend to bring any matters before the Annual Meeting except those indicated in the Notice and does not know of any matter which anyone else may properly present for action at the Annual Meeting.
+The Board of Directors of the Company does not intend to bring any matters before the Annual Meeting except those indicated in the Notice and as described in this Proxy Statement, and does not know of any matter which anyone else may properly present for action at the Annual Meeting.
 If any other matters properly come before the Annual Meeting, however, the persons named in the enclosed proxy, or their duly constituted substitutes acting at the Annual Meeting, will be authorized to vote or otherwise act thereon in accordance with their best judgment on such matters.